telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/end-user/list-of-formulas.md

 Similar to Excel, the Kendo UI Spreadsheet widget supports [array formulas](https://support.office.com/en-us/article/Guidelines-and-examples-of-array-formulas-7d94a64e-3ff3-4686-9372-ecfd5caa57c7?ui=en-US&rs=en-US&ad=US), which return a matrix of values.

-### Difference from Excel / limitations
+### Differences from Excel

-In Excel, to get all the values from an array formula you need to pre-select the target range, press `F2` to type the formula, and press `Ctrl-Shift-Enter` to save the formula.
-Excel then locks the cells that contain the result (they cannot be edited, deleted or merged).
+In Excel, to get all the values from an array formula, you pre-select the target range, press `F2` to type the formula, and press `Ctrl`+`Shift`+`Enter` to save it.
+Excel then locks the cells that contain the result, so that they cannot be edited, deleted, or merged.

-Kendo UI Spreadsheet is missing an implementation for this UI.
-If a formula returns an array, then all adjacent cells are filled with the values.
-For example, if you type in `A1`: `=2*D1:E2`, the cells `A1`, `B1`, `A2` and `B2` will get the doubles of values in `D1`, `E1`, `D2` and `E2` respectively, whereas in Excel such a formula will just place the double of `D1` in `A1` (it would only act as an array formula if the steps outlined above are taken when the formula is created).
+In the Spreadsheet, if a formula returns an array, the values are distributed across adjacent cells.
+For example, if you type in `A1`: `=2*D1:E2`, then the `A1`, `B1`, `A2`, and `B2` cells receive the doubles of the values from `D1`, `E1`, `D2`, and `E2` respectively.
+In Excel, such a formula places the double of `D1` in `A1`&mdash;it would only act as an array formula if the steps outlined above are taken when the formula is created.

-Kendo UI Spreadsheet does not lock the result cells, which can lead to surprising behavior.
-You can type into the result cells, but the value will appear to not be saved because the formula will fill them again.
-Cells can also be merged, deleted etc. — an array formula will just attempt to fill whatever cells it can.
+The Spreadsheet does not lock the result cells neither, which might lead to surprising behavior.
+You are able to type into the result cells, but the values do not appear to have been saved because the formula distributes the values to them again.
+The result cells are also editable and can be merged or deleted&mdash;an array formula will just attempt to fill whatever cell possible.

 ## See Also